Documentation Revision Date: 2023-06-19

 The MASTER instrument is a modified Daedalus Wildfire scanning spectrometer that flies on a variety of multi-altitude research aircraft and provides spectral information similar to that provided by the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), which are aboard two NASA Earth Observing System satellites: Terra and Aqua.
 The primary goal of this airborne campaign was to demonstrate important science and applications research that is uniquely enabled by the full suite of MASTER thermal infrared bands as well as the contiguous spectroscopic measurements of the AVIRIS (also flown in similar campaigns), or combinations of measurements from both instruments.

-This dataset includes a total of 234 data files: 90 files in Hierarchical Data Format (HDF-4; *.hdf) format, 36 text (*.txt) files, 9 archives of text files that are zipped (*.zip), 9 flight maps as GIF (*.gif) images, and 90 browse images in JPEG (*.jpg) format.
+This dataset includes a total of 732 data files: 90 files in Hierarchical Data Format (HDF-4; *.hdf) format, 332 ENVI raster files (*.dat and *.hdr) that are compressed (*.zip), 83 files in Keyhole Markup Language Zipped (KMZ; *.kmz) format, 83 Portable Network Graphics (PNG; *.png) files that are compressed (*.zip), 36 text (*.txt) files, 9 archives of text files that are zipped (*.zip), 9 flight maps as GIF (*.gif) images, and 90 browse images in JPEG (*.jpg) format.

 Table of Contents

 - Data Access

 - Dataset Revisions